The Foundation’s history

 The Sweden-America Foundation was established in June 1919 at the initiative of a group of prominent scientists, business leaders and public opinion makers.
 The founders and first Board members included the Nobel laureates and Professors of Chemistry Svante Arrhenius and The Svedberg, the Swedish Arch Bishop and Professor of Theology Nathan Söderblom, the Managing Director of ASEA, J. Sigfrid Edström, the industrialist and banker Jacob Wallenberg, the chairman of the Social Democratic Party Hjalmar Branting, the author and Nobel laureate Selma Lagerlöf, and the artist Anders Zorn.
 The Foundation administers thirteen permanent scholarship funds of which twelve are used for the Fellowship Program.
 The first fund was established in 1919, when the Swedish artist Anders Zorn gave a generous donation to the Foundation.
 This became the ”Zorn Fellowship”, still considered one of the Sweden-America Foundation’s most prestigious awards.

 Prince Bertil was honorary chairman of the Sweden-America Foundation from 1950 until his death in 1997.
 The Prince succeeded Crown Prince Gustaf Adolf who had been honorary chairman from 1919, when the Foundation was established.
 In honor of Prince Bertil’s 70th birthday, ”Prince Bertil’s Fellowship” was established.
-Since the death of Prince Bertil, his wife Princess Lilian paticipated in the Foundation’s annual meetings for many years and presented this award to the recipient, until she passed away in 2013.
-The current honorary chairman of the Sweden-America Foundation is Crown Princess Victoria who has personal experience of higher education from her studies at Yale University.
-Crown Princess Victoria presents the awards at the award ceremony at Sweden-America Foundation’s annual meeting.
+Since the death of Prince Bertil, his wife Princess Lilian participated in the Foundation’s annual meetings for many years and presented this award to the recipient, until she passed away in 2013.
+Crown Princess Victoria succeeded Prince Bertil as honorary chairman in 2001, and has been on leave since 2016.

 The Sweden-America Foundation fellowship recipients over the years have later served an important role in Swedish industrial, political, and cultural life.
 They include scholars who later became professors and Nobel laureates, ambassadors, two Prime Ministers, politicians and CEOs of some of Sweden’s most noted companies.